XuShaoming/CompVision_ImageProc/README.md

 ## Project 1
 Implemented SIFT, Gaussian kernel, Normalized Cross Correlation algorithms to do template matching.
 ## project 2
-Implemented applications to generate panorama, disparity, and quantized images using OpenCV Python Implemented K-Mean and Expectation Maximization clustering algorithms.
+Implemented applications to generate panorama, disparity, and quantized images using OpenCV Python.
+Implemented K-Mean and Expectation Maximization clustering algorithms.
 ## Project 3
 Implemented Morphology algorithms to do image denoising and boundary extraction, Hough algorithms to do line and circle detection, and algorithms on image segmentation and point detection.
-Semantics and Idioms on Functional Programming.
-PL, Individual Jun.